Feature

 Openflow Service and API

-Openflow service and API runs in Snowflake as a managed service, allowing customers to provision and manage data pipelines easily with an intuitive UI.
-Customers get a unified user experience with deep observability, including real-time monitoring and alerts, DAG visualization and refresh history information.
+Openflow service and API runs in Snowflake as a managed service, allowing you to provision and manage data pipelines easily with an intuitive UI.
+Get a unified user experience with deep observability, including real-time monitoring and alerts, DAG visualization and refresh history information.

 Deployment and runtime

-Customers will run the Openflow connectors and pipelines in the environment.
-Customers can execute in their own VPC via bring your own cloud (BYOC), generally available in AWS, or in Snowflake Snowpark Container Services (SPCS)*, both managed by Snowflake.
+Run the Openflow connectors and pipelines in the environment.
+You can execute in your own VPC via bring your own cloud (BYOC) deployment, generally available on AWS, or Snowflake deployment, managed with Snowpark Container Services (SPCS), generally available on AWS and Azure.

 Openflow Partners